-I. Daneek Miller won election to the New York City Council from the 27th Council District (Southeast Queens) with 96.9% of the vote and the support of 20,333 voter on Tuesday, November 5, 2013.
+I. Daneek Miller won election to the New York City Council from the 27th Council District (Southeast Queens) with 96.9% of the vote and the support of 20,333 voters on Tuesday, November 5, 2013.
 This followed his success in the September Democratic Primary against five opponents.
 Throughout, Daneek also enjoyed the full support of the incumbent, Council Member Leroy Comrie (see picture below: Daneek flanked by Councilman Comrie and Assemblywoman Barbara Clark.)

 A community and labor activist, Daneek serves as President of Amalgamated Transportation Union (ATU) Local No. 1056, which represents drivers and mechanics who work for MTA New York City Transit's Queens Bus Division.
 Daneek has lived in Southeast Queens in the 27th Council District for the past 35 years.
 A well-recognized champion and advocate for public transportation, Daneek has spent a lifetime fighting for the families of Southeast Queens.
 His experience as a labor leader with a record of hard-fought victories, benefits and services delivered to working people make Daneek well-qualified to represent Southeast Queens in the City Council.
 As a labor and community activist Daneek knows the power of building coalitions to deliver for the community.
 Most recently, his efforts restored bus service, including the Q27 and Q42 serving Southeast Queens, to make it easier for residents to reach work, school, medical appointments and other activities.